-Total Unit Time: 80 hours Guided Learning Hours: 31 Unit Level: 3 Unit Number: D/617/6468
+Unit Number: D/617/6468

-- 1. Understand the wider determinants of health and the impact these can have at an individual and population level: by being able to meet the following assessment criteria: - 1.1 Explain how the wider determinants of health can have both a positive and negative impact on individuals and communities. - 1.2 Describe the impact of TWO determinants of health using TWO contrasting communities. - 1.3 Outline TWO local policies or strategies that aim to address the wider or social determinants of health - 1.4 Describe potential impacts of these TWO local health policies on individuals and communities. - 2.
+- 1. Understand the wider determinants of health and the impact these can have at an individual and population level: by being able to meet the following assessment criteria: - 1.1 Explain how the wider determinants of health can have both a positive and negative impact on individuals and communities. - 1.2 Describe the impact of TWO determinants of health on health and wellbeing using TWO contrasting communities. - 1.3 Outline TWO local policies or strategies that aim to address the wider or social determinants of health - 1.4 Describe potential impacts of these TWO local health policies on individuals and communities. - 2.
 Understand inequalities in health and how these impact on health and wellbeing: by being able to meet the following assessment criteria: - 2.1 Identify the ways in which health inequalities in the population are measured and monitored. - 2.2 Describe how health inequalities are recognised in TWO local policies. - 2.3 Explain the potential links between mental health, physical health and health inequalities - 2.4 Determine the extent to which local health inequalities impact on individuals and groups in your local area.